-Parker Solar Probe is also the first NASA mission to be named after a living individual: Dr. Eugene Parker, famed solar physicist who in 1958 first predicted the existence of the solar wind, the stream of charged particles and magnetic fields that flow continuously from the Sun, bathing Earth.
+Parker Solar Probe is also the first NASA mission to be named after a living individual: Dr. Eugene Parker, a famed solar physicist who in 1958 first predicted the existence of the solar wind, the stream of charged particles and magnetic fields that flow continuously from the Sun, bathing Earth.
 The spacecraft’s path through the corona allows it to observe the acceleration of the very solar wind that Parker predicted, right as it makes a critical transition from slower than the speed of sound to faster than it.

 The corona is also where the solar material is heated to millions of degrees and where the most extreme events on the Sun occur, such as solar flares and coronal mass ejections — accelerating particles to a fraction of the speed of light.
-These explosions create space weather events that can pummel Earth with high energy particles, endangering astronauts, interfering with GPS and communications satellites and, at their worst, disrupting our power grid.
+These explosions create space weather events that can pummel Earth with high-energy particles, endangering astronauts, interfering with GPS and communications satellites, and, at their worst, disrupting our power grid.

 This will be the first time that solar scientists can see the objects of their study up close and personal.

-“All of our data on the corona so far have been remote,” said Nicholeen Viall, solar physicist at Goddard.
+“All of our data on the corona so far have been remote,” said Nicholeen Viall, a solar physicist at Goddard.
 “We have been very creative to get as much as we can out of our data, but there is nothing like actually sticking a probe in the corona to see what’s happening there.”

-And scientists aren’t the only ones along for the adventure — the spacecraft holds a microchip carrying the names of more than 1.1 million participants who signed up to send their name to the Sun.
-Sometime between Aug.
-11 and 23, the close of the launch period, these names and 1,400 pounds of solar protection and science equipment will begin their journey to the center of our solar system.
+And scientists aren’t the only ones along for the adventure — the spacecraft holds a microchip carrying the names of more than 1.1 million participants who signed up to send their names to the Sun.
+Sometime between August 11 and 23, the close of the launch period, these names and 1,400 pounds of solar protection and science equipment will begin their journey to the center of our solar system.

 Three months later, Parker Solar Probe will reach its first close approach of the Sun in November 2018, and will send the data back in December.